amcgail/academic-website/content/publication/litReviewBeliefSystems.md

 publication_short = "The Structure of Lay Belifs"

 # Abstract and optional shortened version.
 abstract = "I am here concerned with how people's beliefs are structured.
 That is, what are the mechanisms which govern their adoption and dissolution?
 How should we represent beliefs, and what exactly is a belief?
-How do the functions and disfunctions of beliefs interact with And how should we view discourse as an indicator of held beliefs and mechanism for their modification?
+How do the functions and disfunctions of beliefs interact with their form and application?
+How should we view discourse as an indicator of held beliefs and mechanism for their modification?
 I attempt to address these issues in light of prior research in many areas of the social sciences, and conclude with a call to action urging more systematic collection of data regarding people's belief systems." abstract_short = ""

 # Featured image thumbnail (optional)